Avoiding Caregiver Guilt

 The Many Challenges of a Caregiver: Finding a Balance

 Family caregivers are responsible not only for meeting the healthcare needs of an aging family member or friend facing a chronic condition, illness or disability, but also for providing emotional, physical and often, financial support.
-On average, a family caregiver spends upwards of 24 hours each week caring for a family member or friend, assisting with activities of daily living like dressing, eating and bathing, as well as providing transportation and performing healthcare tasks—some of which they may not be entirely qualified to administer.
+On average, a family caregiver spends upwards of 24 hours each week caring for a family member or friend who is no longer able to maintain an independent living lifestyle, assisting with activities of daily living like dressing, eating and bathing, as well as providing transportation and performing healthcare tasks—some of which they may not be entirely qualified to administer.

 While caregiving can be a positive experience for both the caregiver and the loved one, it’s not uncommon for family caregivers to experience a high level of stress.
 This is especially true when they are still holding down a career and have a family of their own to attend to, as caregivers are left very little time to attend to their own needs.

 Losing the Caregiver Guilt: Assisted Living Improves Quality of Life

 When the burden of caregiving finally overwhelms and a decision to move a family member or friend has been made, many caregivers experience feelings of extreme guilt.
 This is a natural response; caregivers feel like there’s more they could have or should have done, or that they could have asked for more help from others.
 They may even feel guilty they didn’t ask for help in the first place!
 Guilt is a complicated emotion, and it’s important to remember that the decision to move a loved one into an assisted living community was not one that was taken lightly.

 However, in time, new residents will flourish in an assisted living community.
 In fact, many residents report they wish they would have made the move much sooner, as they feel stronger, healthier and more independent than they have in years.
 Plus, caregivers have peace of mind knowing that their friend or family member’s needs will be attended to by a caring, professional staff who is available around the clock.